ccapdev1920T2/s12g7/README.md

 # Pahiram Services (s12g7)

 A simple web app simulation of DLSU-USG's *Pahiram Locker* and DLSU-CSG's *Pahiram Services*.
 Features a rental system for lockers and equipment such as umbrellas, extension cords, VGA and HDMI cables, and markers.

+Access the deployed webapp through this [link](https://pahiram-services.herokuapp.com/).

 ## Features
 * The web app is designed to be responsive.
 This means that all pages and features are easily accessible across any platform, from desktops to mobile phones.